By Marika Sboros

 Conley released none of this information other than Trump’s total cholesterol, HDL cholesterol and LDL cholesterol.

 “We know Trump is obese,” Wilson says.
-And he almost certainly has significant excessive body fat.
-But we know absolutely nothing about his metabolic health – apart from what his physical appearance strongly suggests.
+And he almost certainly has significant excessive body fat, he says.
+But we know nothing about his metabolic health – apart from what his physical appearance strongly suggests.

 “He could be one of the lucky few who have excessive body fat but no metabolic or inflammation problems.
 But if I were him I wouldn’t ignore the possible risks to his physical and mental health,” Wilson says

-That’s because we now know that excessive body fat is also strongly associated with most chronic brain problems, he says.
+That’s because doctors know that excessive body fat is also strongly associated with most chronic brain problems, he says.

 Recent research paints an even bleaker health picture, Wilson says.
 It now seems clear that over time, consumption of highly processed food can trigger a form of food-induced brain dysfunction .
 Wilson has called it Carbohydrate Associated Reversible Brain (CARB) syndrome.